Iancheung228/Iancheung228.github.io/_posts/2024-08-25-causal_inf_notes.md

 </div>

-***Power (1-beta):*** The probability of rejecting the null when the null is indeed false.
+***Power (1-beta):*** is defined as the probability of rejecting the null when the null is indeed false.
 Equivalently, it is the prob of not making a type II error.

 $$ \text{power} =  P(\text{p-value} < \alpha | H_A) $$

-Type 2 error: concluding there is no significant difference when there is one.
+**Type 2 error:** concluding there is no significant difference when there is one.

 In the figure on the left, an error is made if we decide to reject the Null, which occurs when our observation lies to the right of $$\alpha$$.
 While in the right figure, an error is made if we decide to not reject the Null, which occurs when our observation lies to the left of $$\alpha$$.

-Observe that we could decrease type 2 error if we shift our decision boundary ($$\alpha$$) to the right, however, that would at the same time increase type 1 error.
+It's important to note that we can reduce the probability of a Type II error by shifting the decision boundary (i.e., the value of $$\alpha$$ to the right.
+However, doing so would increase the probability of a Type I error, since a larger critical region would make it easier to reject the null hypothesis.